 How do I make the design stay centered in my captive bead ring?

 If you’re having a problem with the design falling to one side try using some o-rings on the hoop.
 Place an o-ring on either side of your piercing.
+I would also highly recommend doing this if you plan on sleeping with your jewelry in so that you don't lose the hoop if the bead gets snagged on bedding.
 When you purchase o-rings, you need to buy one gauge smaller than the gauge that you wear so that it has a tight hold.

 The other type is made out of nitrile, which creates a tighter hold on the jewelry because it isn’t as stretchy.

 Why is my silver bead turning black and how do I fix it?

 All silver will eventually tarnish, including the tarnish-resistant silver that I make my captive beads out of.
 It usually progresses from a slightly yellow color, then to a brown color, to finally a dull dark grey/black color.
 It’s important to note that tarnish in terms of silver is not the same as rust (your silver doesn’t rust).
 This can happen faster if you wear your jewelry while you shower, or if you live in a very humid environment.